From shell scripts to declarative configuration

 As of 2009 Italian Puppet adoption is still very niche:

-Adoption will grow between 2010 and 2013 with the DevOps model’s diffusion and Chef as competitor, bringing many teams to adopt IaC tools as standard practice.
+Adoption is bound to grow in the coming years with the DevOps model’s diffusion, bringing many teams to adopt IaC tools as standard practice.

 Puppet’s message

-Puppet’s conceptual legacy — declarativity, idempotency, catalog as desired-state representation, Facter as introspection — will remain stable even through the container era (Kubernetes brings the same philosophy to a different domain: desired pods and services instead of packages and files).
-The idea that configuration is versioned, reviewed code will become universal practice in the next decade.
+Puppet’s conceptual legacy — declarativity, idempotency, catalog as desired-state representation, Facter as introspection — is bound to remain stable across the evolution of subsequent tools.
+The idea that configuration is versioned, reviewed code is entering the common vocabulary.